California, Camping Destinations, Destinations, Hotels & Airbnb Stays, National Parks

 Enjoying the river in Three Rivers California

-Three Rivers, California offers a lot to do, but it’s also the perfect spot to just slow down and relax if that’s more your style.
+Three Rivers, California offers lots to do there.
+But it’s also the perfect spot to just slow down and relax if that’s more your style.
 We did a mix of both.
-We explored the nearby national parks, but we also spent a lot of time just hanging out on the river, and the kids even tried fishing a bit.
+We explored the nearby national parks, but we also spent a lot of time just hanging out on the river.
+And our children even tried fishing a bit.

 1. Visit the National Parks